LUNAProject22/RPA/README.md

-# RCA: Region Conditioned Adaptation for Visual Abductive Reasoning
+# RCA: Region Conditioned Adaptation for Visual Abductive Reasoning (ACM Multimedia 2024)

 This is the official implementation of the paper [RCA: Region Conditioned Adaptation for Visual Abductive Reasoning](https://arxiv.org/pdf/2303.10428).
 We achieved the top rank on the official Sherlock Abductive Reasoning [Leaderboard](https://leaderboard.allenai.org/sherlock/submissions/public) and the DHPR retrieval performance.